StevenD24/Flight-Deal-Finder/README.md

 7) Wait for the application to pull the information from the API and see the results!

-Example output of the expected output:
+Example of the expected SMS text:

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/105379503/219995068-5daf1b7d-8744-47de-800b-3a7d32277180.png">